Linear superposition as a core theorem of quantum empiricism: State space

-\item[2)] Properties \eqref{axiom1}--\eqref{D'} define objects $\ketPsi$ as elements of a (complete separable) linear vector space $\bbH$ over the algebra of complex numbers~$\tilde\bbC^*$.
+\item[2)] Properties \eqref{axiom1}--\eqref{D'} define objects $\ketPsi$ as elements of a (complete separable) linear vector space $\bbH$ over the algebra of complex numbers~$\bbC^*$.

-\item[3)] Dimension $\dim\bbH=\texttt{D}\geqslant2$, representing an observable quantity ($\texttt{D}\ne\infty$), is set to the value $\msf{max}\,\{|\boT_{\!\sss\scr A}|, |\boT_{\!\sss\scr B}|,\ldots\}= \texttt{D}$ as required by an accuracy of the toolkit $\cal O=$ $\{\scr A$, $\scr B$, \ldots\}.
-The eigen $\ket{\alpha}$"=vectors for each $\bo[\scr A\bo]$"=representative provide a basis of $\bbH$ independently of spectra~\eqref{spectr+}.
+\item[3)] Dimension $\dim\bbH=\textsf{D}\geqslant2$, representing an observable quantity ($\textsf{D}<\infty$), is set to the value $\msf{max}\,\{|\boT_{\!\sss\scr A}|, |\boT_{\!\sss\scr B}|,\ldots\}= \textsf{D}$ as required by an accuracy of the toolkit $\cal O=$ $\{\scr A$, $\scr B$, \ldots\}.
+The eigen $\ket{\alpha}$"=vectors for each $\bo[\scr A\bo]$"=representative provide a basis of $\bbH$ ($\textsf{D}<\infty$) independently of spectra~\eqref{spectr+}.

-\item[4)] The $\scr A$"=bases stand out with that the numeric/""observational notion has been associated to them---statistics of the accumulative micro"=events.
-The statistics $\nu_k(\frak a)$ are invariant under involutions \eqref{inv2}, and states $\ketPsi$ and $\frak c\bo\cdot\ketPsi$ are statistically indistinguishable.
+\item[\hypertarget{4}{4})] The $\scr A$"=bases stand out because the \emph{observational} number"=notion has been associated to them---""statistics of the micro"=events.
+The frequencies $\fr_k(\frak a)$ are invariant under involutions \eqref{inv2}, and states $\ketPsi$ and $\frak c\bcdot\ketPsi$ are statistically indistinguishable.